 Your financial plan to pay off debt needs to start with understanding everything you owe.
-Being able to see it in one place will help you understand how to move forward.
+Seeing it in one place will help you understand how to move forward.

 To figure out all your debt, start with your credit report.
 You can do this online through many free resources, such as Credit Karma, Equifax and Experian.
-On your credit report, you’ll see a list of all your active accounts.
-From that list, contact each creditor and find out the balance that you owe.
-Your credit report will include everything from credit card accounts, student loans, mortgages and personal loans, so you shouldn’t have to search hard to find all the creditors that you owe.
+You’ll see a list of all your active accounts on your credit report.
+From that list, contact each creditor and find the balance you owe.
+Your credit report will include everything from credit card accounts, student loans, mortgages and personal loans, so you shouldn’t have to search hard to find all the creditors you owe.

 Prioritize your debts

 You can prioritize your debt in a few ways, and the method you choose may depend on your monthly budget, income and goals.
 You may prioritize by balance amount or interest rate.
 Another option is to focus on credit card debt first, for example, and then move on to your personal loan debt, student loan debt and other types of debt.
 You can also initially pay off your debts in collections and then work on the others.